 As a reviewer you will be advising the editors, who make the final decision (aided by an editorial committee for all research articles and most analysis articles).
 We will let you know our decision.
-We will pass on your signed report to the author, so please do not make any comments that you do not wish the author to see.
+Authors - and readers too, if the paper is accepted and published - will see your signed report, so please do not make any comments that you are not prepared to stand by publicly.
 Even if we do not accept an article we would like to pass on constructive comments that might help the author to improve it.

 Authors can now nominate other BMJ Journals that they would like their manuscript to go to automatically if it is rejected by the first journal.
 The system also passes on editors' comments and peer reviewers' reports relating to that manuscript, to facilitate the review process at the next BMJ Journal.
-This means that your review might be read by other editors within the BMJ Group in due course.
+This means that your review might be read by other editors within BMJ (the publishing group) in due course.